FrostSource/alyxlib/docs/components/classes.md

 ## Inheritance

-Inheritance is a key concept in object-oriented programming.
-It allows you to create classes which "inherit" the behavior of a parent class.
+Inheritance is a key concept in object-oriented programming which Entity Classes attempt to replicate in Lua.
+It allows you to create classes which "inherit" the behavior of one or more parent classes.
 This is useful for creating a hierarchy of related classes which share common methods and properties.

 === ":paw_prints: Animal"